 It is the applicant's responsibility to have this coursework evaluated.
 An official course-by-course evaluation with a cumulative grade point average must be sent directly from the evaluation service.

-Submit additional supplemental items (R.N. license) directly to NursingCAS.
+- Submit additional supplemental items (R.N. license & curriculum vitae) directly to NursingCAS.

-Once all applications and documents have been received the application will be processed and reviewed.
+- Once your application and all documents have been received the application will be processed and reviewed.

-The deadline to complete and submit the NursingCAS and supplemental NSU applications for fall admission will be August 1 and for winter admission the deadline is December 1.
+The deadline to complete and submit the NursingCAS for fall admission will be August 14 and for winter admission the deadline is December 1.
 The Office of Admissions works on a rolling basis.
 Applications are accepted year-round.

 The Ron and Kathy Assaf College of Nursing participates in the centralized applications service called NursingCAS.
 NursingCAS is used for document verification but does not take part in the student selection.